-If Calta's account is to be believed, the show, including intermission, ran about three-and-a-half hours.
+If Calta's account is correct, the show, including intermission, ran about three-and-a-half hours.
 Calta confirmed these times in a Times column that appeared on October 10, also specifically stating that the performance "ran for three hours and thirty minutes."

 During the pre-Broadway Toronto run, Alan Jay Lerner was hospitalized with a bleeding ulcer and had to withdraw from work on the show for a time during tryouts.
-Moss Hart suffered a heart attack and Lerner took over as director.
+Director Moss Hart suffered a heart attack, and Lerner took over (uncredited) as director.
 In Boston, Lerner was still looking for a new director.
 He went so far as to ask José Ferrer, but Ferrer declined.

 Mary Millar was brought in to be Julie Andrews' standby during the run in Boston, and she was still listed as the standby through at least opening night on Broadway.
 By December 19, however, she was no longer listed.
 Leesa Troy was the only understudy until some time in January, when Inga Swenson was hired as standby.